-Not many people are aware that dissertations and theses are judged more on a few select sections rather than aggregating the project as a whole.
-Although everything is checked down to the last period, some parts of a dissertation are more important to the committee.
+Not many people are aware that essays are judged more on a few select sections rather than aggregating the project as a whole.
+Although everything is checked down to the last period, some parts of an essay are more important to the committee.

-These sections are necessary to pull the dissertation together.
+These sections are necessary to pull the essay together.
 If one fails, everything else will too.
 That is why students must take great care in composing these sections.
-When you feel pressured by the composition of these sections, just say, “I need help writing my thesis statement” and the best thesis writing service like http://supremedissertations.com/ will let you buy a thesis papers online so you will not have to worry about perfecting the sections we will discuss.
+When you feel pressured by the composition of these sections, just say, “I need someone to write me an essay for me” and the best writing service like will let help you so you will not have to worry about perfecting the sections we will discuss.

-If, however, you want to do this on your own, you need to work extra hard to create a cohesive composition of your thesis.
-By focusing more of your energy on these four sections, the rest of your thesis will flow efficiently and quickly.
+If, however, you want to do this on your own, you need to work extra hard to create a cohesive composition of your essay.
+By focusing more of your energy on these four steps, the rest of your essay will flow efficiently and quickly.

-The thesis statement is basically your proposal.
-It will be presented to your advisor, the committee, and the governing body of the thesis approvals in your university.
-The thesis statement must contain the appropriate proposal.
-It should explain how you will conduct your thesis, what methodology you will be using, what problem you are solving, how you will solve it, and who else is involved in the analysis and surveys of your thesis.
+The essay introduction is basically your proposal.
+It will be presented to your advisor, the committee, and the governing body of the thesis approvals in your college .
+The essay introduction must contain the appropriate proposal.
+It should explain how you will conduct your essay, what methodology you will be using, what problem you are solving, how you will solve it, and who else is involved in the analysis and surveys of your essay.

-The abstract must be short, but it should cover the entire concept of your thesis.
-It is usually expected to be around 300 words, but some schools require a two-page abstract.
-Before you start working on this, make sure that you are aware of the template that your university uses.
+The abstract must be short, but it should cover the entire concept of your essay.
+It is usually expected to be around 200 words, but some schools require a half-page abstract.
+Before you start working on this, make sure that you are aware of the template that your college uses.
 To keep your abstract concise, just mention the purpose of the experiment and the outcome you found.

 This is where the thesis gets a bit tricky.
 The analysis is longer than most other sections because it includes tables, graphs, interviews, surveys, questionnaires, and other required data to prove that your qualitative or quantitative hypothesis is proven and tested.
 Committee members and advisors will verify these findings, so you must ensure that they are accurate and cited properly.

 For most other projects, the conclusion is simply the finishing touch for projects.
 This applies to essays, research papers, creative writing pieces and such.
-For a thesis, however, the conclusion must be more than that.
 It is the final summary of your entire research.
-It must contain all the details, compacted into one or two pages, in which the reader can get a complete overview of the research you undertook.
+It must contain all the details in which the reader can get a complete overview of the research you undertook.